JustScrub/kiv-ups-shithead/README.md

        - i is ID of lobby,
        - N is number of connected people,
   - LOBBY_STATE - tell the player state of the lobby
-     - data: number and nicks of players in the lobby, first one being the owner
+     - data: nicks of players in the lobby, first one being the owner
   - LOBBY_START - request the lobby owner to start the game

   - TRADE_NOW - request the player to trade cards before game starts and tell the result